Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Experiments

 \subsection{Experimental Setup}

-\paragraph{Training} We follow the DiT~\cite{peebles2023scalable} by using ImageNet $256\times 256$ and ImageNet $512\times 512$ as training datasets, employing the DiT-XL/2 network architecture while keeping the other training hyper-parameters unchanged\footnote{\url{https://github.com/facebookresearch/DiT}}.
-On the ImageNet $256\times 256$, we train from scratch the models for 400k iterations with our proposed randomized positional encoding to compare with baselines.
-Subsequently, we fine-tune on ImageNet $512\times 512$ based on the weights at the 400k training step from ImageNet $256\times 256$, conducting an additional 800k iterations, and compare the results of resolution extrapolation with baseline methods.
+\paragraph{Training Settings} We follow DiT~\cite{peebles2023scalable} using ImageNet-$256^2$ and ImageNet-$512^2$ as training datasets, employing the DiT-XL/2 network architecture while keeping the other training hyper-parameters unchanged\footnote{\url{https://github.com/facebookresearch/DiT}}.
+On the ImageNet-$256^2$, we trained the model from scratch using the proposed random position encoding for 400k iterations, and compared it with the baseline.
+Subsequently, we apply the weights obtained from training ImageNet$256^2$ for 400k iterations to ImageNet$512^2$ for an additional 800k iterations, and compared the resolution extrapolation results with the baseline method.